In the News

 Founder and Chief Scientist

-Founder and Chief Scientist, Dr. Anne Marie Knott, is Professor of Strategy at the Olin School of Business, Washington University, where her principle area of expertise is innovation, both through entrepreneurship and large scale R&D. She has published books and numerous articles on innovation and entrepreneurship, and has received two National Science Foundation grants for her RQ work.
+Founder and Chief Scientist, Dr. Anne Marie Knott, is the Robert and Barbara Frick Professor in Business at the Olin School of Business, Washington University, where her principle areas of expertise are corporate strategy and innovation, both through entrepreneurship and large scale R&D. She has published books and numerous articles on innovation and entrepreneurship, and has received two National Science Foundation grants for her RQ work.

 Professor Knott pioneered the RQ measure as part of a twenty-year academic career (the first half as an Assistant Professor of Entrepreneurship at Wharton, the second half as Professor of Strategy at Washington University in St. Louis) doing research and consulting on innovation.
 But RQ is not merely an academic exercise for her.
 She experienced declining innovativeness first hand during a prior career managing missile guidance projects at Hughes Aircraft Company.
 “I could see within Hughes that government policies and the company’s responses were forcing decisions that would permanently degrade R&D capability.
 Moreover, I suspected this was true not only for Hughes, but for all firms in the Defense sector, and possibly other sectors as well.
 The challenge at the time was I couldn’t convey the need for alarm, because there was no good measure of R&D capability”.